 Erano morti in pochi di nella corte di roma il Vicecancelliere di Preneste [Pierre des Près, d.
 May 16, 1361], il Cardinale Bianco [Guillaume Court, OCist., d.
 June 12, 1361], quello d' Ostia e di Velletri [Petrus Bertrandi, d.
 July 13, 1361], quello di Calamagna [Jean de Caraman, d.
 August 1, 1361], messer Andrea da Todi detto il cardinale di Firenze [Francesco degli Atti, d.
 August 25, 1361], il cardinale della Torre [Bernard de la Tour, d.
 August 7, 1361], e quello che fu generale dei frati minori [Guillaume Farinier, d.
 June 17, 1361], e un altro [Petrus de Foresta, d.
 June 7, 1361].
 Il papa volendo riformare santa Chiesa di cardinali, nel tempo delle digiune del mese di settembre detto anno ne fece altri otto: il cancelliere di Francia, l' arcivescovo di Ravenna assente, che poi mori in cammino, ed era Caorsino, l' abate di Clugni Borgognone, il vescovo di Nemorsi Francesco, l' arcivescovo di Carcassone nipote del papa, messer Guglielmo suo referendario ch'era di Limosi, il figliuolo di messer Pietro da san Marcello, e l' arcivescovo d' Aques in Guascogna, tutti oltramontani, e niuno ne fece italiano, dimostrando che di visitare la cattedra di san Piero a Roma era strano al tutto del desiderio e appetito degli' Italiani.

 To those dead, according to Villani, should probably be added Pierre de Cros (d.
-September 23, 1361), who died shortly after the creation of new Cardinals.
+September 23, 1361) [cf. the obituary of the Sorbonne, which places the death on September 11: A. Molinier & A. Lognon, Obituaires de la province de Sens.
+Tome I (Diocese de Sens) (Paris 1902), 749], who died shortly after the creation of new Cardinals.

 The early lives agree that Innocent was suffering from both physical and mental deterioration in his last months.
 The "Second Life" (Baluzius, column 356) states, "Post haec Dominus Innocentius modicum decumbens, cum esset senio et infirmitatibus confectus, die XII mensis Septembris obiit, et XIV. sepelitur in Ecclesiae Beatae Mariae de Donis."
 The "First Life" (Baluzius I, 344), states: "Tandem vero post labores multos et anxietates innumeras, quas habuit tam in corpore quam in mente propter varias et plurimas infirmitates et turbationes quae suo tempore tam sibi quam toti mundo, ut praemittitur, continguerunt, in pace quievit, anno Domini MCCCLXII. die XII.
 Septembris , pontificatus sui anno decimo."
 Innocent VI died on September 12, 1362, in the tenth year of his rule.
 He was buried initially in the Cathedral of Avignon, on September 14, but his remains were subsequently transferred to the Carthusian house at Villeneuve les Avignon, which he had chosen as his last resting place.
 The Papal Throne was vacant for forty-five days.

-As soon as the funeral was over, the Cardinals wrote to their colleague, Cardinal Aegidius Albornoz, Suburbicarian Bishop of Sabina, who was serving as Papal Legate in Italy, informing him of the death of the Pope (Baronius-Raynaldi 7, 66).
+As soon as the funeral was over, the Cardinals wrote to their colleague, Cardinal Aegidius Albornoz, Suburbicarian Bishop of Sabina, who was serving as Papal Legate in Italy, informing him of the death of the Pope [Baronius-Raynaldi 7, 66; Baronius-Theiner 26, no. 4, p.
+63-64]; they wrote to the people of Bologna on the same day, to hold firm against Bernabo Visconti and to obey the commands of the Legate.
+It appears as though the Cardinals expected Cardinal Albornoz to remain in his Legation.
 Matteo Villani states (XI. xxvi, p.
 422 Dragomanni) that there were twenty-one cardinals in the Conclave ("I cardinali essendo chiuso in conclave in numero ventuno"), but this is not correct.
 It is true that there were a total of twenty-one cardinals.
 But Cardinal Albornoz did not make the journey to Avignon.
 The day after his coronation, Pope Urban V wrote a letter to Cardinal Albornoz (quoted in full below), in which he informed him of his election and his coronation, and encouraged him in his work in Italy as Legate.
 If Albornoz had been present at the Conclave and Coronation, no such letter would have been written.
 The letter begins like the usual encyclical letter, announcing to one and all (with minor adjustments for a particular recipient) the election and coronation of the new Pope, but the second paragraph makes it an entirely personal document.
 Nonetheless, both paragraphs require the assumption that Cardinal Albornoz was not present to participate in the events announced in the first paragraph.

 In hac autem electione fuit praesent et tanquam in ipsa vocem habens admissus et in conclavi cum aliis Cardinalibus introductus Dominus Androinus de Rocha prius Abbas Cluniacensis, qui per dictum Innocentium Papam VI. factus fuerat Presbyter Cardinalis, tamen cum nondum haberet titulum, nec vivente dicto Innocentio in consistorio fuerat installatus.
 Intravit enim primo curiam dum dictus Innocentius laborabat in extremis, immo et quasi hora qua moriebatur.
 Quod ideo hic notanter inserendum duxi ut appareat quod sola assumptio seu promotio ad cardinalatum dat vocem in electione Papae, et non titului assignatio.
 Et hoc expresse denotat regularis seu communis observantia, quae habet quod noviter promoto ad dictum statum per Papam clauditur os antequam sibi titulus assignetur; sicque manet ore clauso, et vocem in nullo habens, donec demum sibi aperiatur; et tunc sibi titulus assignatur. per quod ut inposterum loquatur, vocemque liberam habeat tam in dicta electione quam in aliis actibus ad statum hujusmodi pertinentibus, tribuitur eidem et conceditur facultas quae per dictam oris clausuram suspensa fuerat et effectualiter interdicta.
 Hoc etiam denotat verbum claudere, quod non potest locum habere nisi in re jam aperta.
 Et ita pro vero et indubitato et de jure tunc tentum, habitu, et determinatum extitit concorditer per Dominos Cardinales.